Approximation Algorithm for Noisy Quantum Circuit Simulation: Preliminary

 We start by recalling some basic concepts of quantum circuits.
 Ideally, a quantum computer without noise is a closed system.
 In this case, quantum data are mathematically modeled as complex unit vectors in a $2^n$-dimensional Hilbert (linear) space $\h$.
 Such a quantum datum is usually called a \emph{pure state} and written as $\ket{\psi}$ in the Dirac notation, and $n$ represents the number of involved \emph{quantum bits (qubits)}.
 Specifically, a qubit is a quantum datum in a $2$-dimensional Hilbert space, denoted by $\ket{q}= =a\ket{0}+b\ket{1}$ with $\ket{0}= $ and $\ket{1}= $, where complex numbers $a$ and $b$ satisfy the normalization condition $|a|^2+|b|^2=1$.
 Here, the orthonormal basis $\{\ket{0}$, $\ket{1}\}$ of the Hilbert space corresponds to the values $\{0,1\}$ of a bit in classical computers.
 A quantum computing task is implemented by a \emph{quantum circuit}, which is mathematically represented by a $2^n\times 2^n$ unitary matrix $U$, i.e., $U^\dagger U=UU^\dagger=I_n$, where $U^\dagger$ is the (entry-wise) conjugate transpose of $U$ and $I_n$ is the identity matrix on $\h$.
 For an input $n$-qubit datum $\ket{\psi}$, the output of the circuit is a datum of the same size: $\ket{\psi'} = U\ket{\psi}.$

 Like its classical counterpart, a quantum circuit $U$ consists of a sequence (product) of \emph{quantum logic gates} $U_i$, i.e., $U= U_d\cdots U_1$.
-Here $d$ is the depth of the circuit $U$.
+Here $d$ is the gate number of the circuit $U$.
 Each gate $U_i$ only non-trivially operates on one or two qubits.
 We list commonly used 1-qubit gates in Table~\ref{table:single}.
-Arbitrary 1-qubit gates can be decomposed into 1-qubit rotation gates $R_x(\theta)$, $R_y(\theta)$ and $R_z(\theta)$ with rotation parameter $\theta$, and superconducting quantum processors implement arbitrary 1-qubit gate by executing a sequence of these rotation gates.
+Arbitrary 1-qubit gates can be decomposed into 1-qubit rotation gates $R_x(\theta)$, $R_y(\theta)$ and $R_z(\theta)$ with rotation parameter $\theta$.
 In addition, for any 1-qubit logic gate $U$, we can generate a 2-qubit logic gate --- controlled-$U$ (CU) gate, applying $U$ on the second (target) qubit if and only if the first (control) qubit is $\ket{1}$.
-Specifically, the controlled-Z (CZ) gate is commonly used in superconducting quantum circuits. {
+Specifically, the controlled-Z (CZ) gate (commonly used in superconducting quantum circuits) and the general controlled-$U$ gate are illustrated as follows.
+Fig.~\ref{fig:circuit_example} shows an example of a 2-qubit quantum circuit for the QAOA algorithm. {

 }